ceford/cefjdemos-data-jdm-user-en/articles/articles/article-metadata.md

 [Google support article on using titles for your web pages](http://support.google.com/webmasters/bin/answer.py?hl=en&amp;answer=35624)

+### Page Title Priorities

+In Joomla, the metadata Page Title used in the head and displayed in the browser tab is derived from one of the following sources in order:

+1. Menu Item > Page Display > Browser Page Title (if set in form)
+2. Article > Options > Browser Page Title (if set in form)
+3. Article Title (for a single article without a menu item)
-In Joomla, for a single page the article title becomes the page title used in the head and displayed in the browser tab.
-For a composite page, such as *Featured Articles* or a *Category blog*, the menu item Title becomes the page title.
-So you need to put some thought into composition of good descriptive titles for both articles and menu items.
+4. Menu Item Title (for a composite page such as *Featured Articles* or a *Category blog*)

+So you need to put some thought into composition of good descriptive titles and page titles for both articles and menu items.

 ## The page Description